Baskaran Pillai: Teaching

 Although Pillai moved out of the TM movement, he continued spiritual pursuits.
-From 1984–1988, Pillai taught at the Pitt Informal Program (PIP) a variety of Buddhist, Tantric and Yogic meditation courses.
+From 1984 to 1988, Pillai taught at the Pitt Informal Program (PIP) a variety of Buddhist, Tantric and Yogic meditation courses.
 While working on his Doctoral dissertation, Pillai lectured on Hinduism and Buddhism in and around the Pittsburgh area besides teaching undergraduate students a course on a Survey of World Religions.
 Pillai made a decision to leave the academia and to teach spirituality and accordingly from 1989 onward he has traveled extensively teaching spirituality and meditation.

 In 1990 Pillai moved briefly to Los Angeles, California and began to teach meditation seminars.
 By the same time, he also established Tripura Foundation, a charitable educational organization to educate people on the value of spirituality in human life and culture.
 Tripura Foundation has charitable projects in USA, India and Mexico.

 During this 10-year time (1990–2000) Pillai went through many personal transformations, changing his spiritual name many times.
 He was known as Sri Guruji, Brzee, Sri Siva, Siva Baba, Dattatreya Siva Baba and so on.
 Dr. Pillai jokingly calls his names as impersonations that he assumed based on divine palm leaves astrological readings that revealed his previous incarnations as Shirdi Baba, Dattatreya, Swami Ramalingam and others.
 Dr.Pillai was also independently listed in Walter Semkiw MD's book Born Again: Reincarnation Cases Involving International Celebrities, India’s Political Legends and Film Stars with these prior incarnations.

 It was during this time that he gave Wayne Dyer the ‘ Ah' meditation, which became popular through Dyer’s book Manifest Your Destiny.
 Dyer dedicated the book to Dr. Pillai who at the time was called Sri Guruji.
-Dr. Dyer paid tribute to Dr. Pillai in one of his last books I can See Clearly Now, by writing of Dr. Pillai: "Thank you!
+Dr. Dyer paid tribute to Dr. Pillai in one of his last books I Can See Clearly Now, by writing of Dr. Pillai: "Thank you!
 Thank you!
 Thank you, Guruji, for being willing to bring this phenomenal teaching to me..."